MRT-Map/tile-renderer/docs/functions.rst

    :returns: The center of the polygon, given in ``(x,y)``
    :rtype: Coord

-.. py:function:: lineInBox(line: List[Coord], top: RealNum, bottom: RealNum, left: RealNum, right: RealNum) -> bool
+.. py:function:: line_in_box(line: List[Coord], top: RealNum, bottom: RealNum, left: RealNum, right: RealNum) -> bool

    Finds if any nodes of a line go within the box.